awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup-permissions.md

 }
 ```

-Here is an example that specifies API actions for viewing and updating OpsItems\.
+Here is an example that specifies API operations for viewing and updating OpsItems\.
 This policy also specifies two sets of tag key\-value pairs: Department\-Finance and Project\-Unity\.

 ```
 {